MMI in Thailand

 The villages around Phuket area are mostly fishing villages, and those in Samroiyod area are mostly farming villages.
 In the outlying villages in both areas, health and dental facilities are inadequate.
 In fact, in the outskirt of Samroiyod there is only one health center.

-* Project Description: The medical and dental team composed of volunteers from North America and the Philippines, by the Grace of God, hopes to provide curative and preventive care to the villagers living in the Tsunami-hit outlying areas of Phuket and among the sea gypsies and migrants as well as those in flood-damaged villages around Samroiyod.
+* Project Description: The medical and dental team composed of volunteers from North America and the Philippines provide curative and preventive care to the villagers living in the Tsunami-hit outlying areas of Phuket and among the sea gypsies and migrants, as well as those in flood-damaged villages around Samroiyod.
 The team will work closely with the workers and missionaries of the Philippine Association of Baptists for World Evangelism – Thailand.
 They are also going to be the one to follow-up and continue the care of the patients after we leave.

 529 m (1,736 ft.)